 Facts about Abuse

-- One out of five college students have reported at least one incidence of premarital abuse in their relationship varying from slapping and hitting to more life threatening violence.
-(Domestic Violence Prevention and Services)
+- One out of five college students have reported at least one incidence of relationship violence.

 - Violence can occur in all kinds of relationships (heterosexual, gay, lesbian) and although women are more often abused, men are victims, too.